|Course Length:||15 Months Part-Time|

 On completion of this programme, you will graduate well-placed to progress to management roles within the children’s workforce.
 As the workforce continues to grow and connections are made with wider children’s services, graduates from this programme will be well-placed to take advantage of opportunities related to these developments.

-If you are a prospective UK or EU student who will be joining this conversion degree on a part-time basis in academic year 2017/18, tuition fees are still to be announced.
+If you are a UK or EU student who will be joining this conversion degree on a part-time basis in academic year 2017/18, we expect tuition fees to be £77 per credit, i.e. £1,540 per 20 credit module, but this is currently subject to Government approval.120 credits are required to complete a conversion degree.

 Subject to eligibility, UK and EU students can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.